ministryofjustice/moj-design-system/app/views/components/identity-bar/README.md

 ### When not to use this component

 Don't use this component if there's only one details page.
 For example, clicking a case in a case list and seeing a single page of information about the case.

+### How it works

+There are 2 ways to use the identity bar component.
+You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

 #### Action menu